mmirudeea/website/website/versioned_docs/version-fils_en/project/2025/illia.kucherenko/index.md

 I've acquired all the necessary hardware, which is likely still subject to be rethought and changed.
 I've set up a configuration with two Pico 2Ws, one of them being a debugger for another one.
 Currently I'm in the process of getting LCD to work and looking for suitable libraries and crates for the project.

 ### Week 12 - 18 May
+I managed to implement a basic version of Snake Game.
+Although initially it was choppy due to optimisation flaws in screen updates, I managed to fix it and the game now runs at buttery smooth 60 fps.
+The console is fully functional, but barebones and a little wonky to use for now.
+For now my plan is to add new gameplay features to the game which are not currently present, and add LEDs for visual feedback.
+Since I haven't done that yet my KiCad schematic doesn't include RGB LEDs, in the next weekly log I'll make sure to include that as well, as the project will reach a more finished and polished state.

 ### Week 19 - 25 May